Learning with Selectively Labeled Data from Multiple Decision-makers: Supplements for Point Identification

-In the first equality, we apply the iterated law of expectation, and the IV independence is used in the second equality.
-In the fourth equality, we utilize the unconfoundedness and the last equality follows from IV independence again.
-Equivalently, we have
+In the first and second equalities, we use the iterated law of expectation and the linearity of expectation.
+The third equality follows from the consistency between observed label and true label from \cref{eq:consistency}, that is, $Y_k = Y_k^{\star}$ when $D = 1$.
+The fourth equality follows from the unconfoundedness of $Y_k^{\star}$ and $D$ given $X$ and $U$, which is guaranteed by the general unconfoundedness ($Y^{\star} \perp D \mid X, U$) in \cref{asmp:selection-on-unobservables}.
+We use the IV independence ($Z \perp Y_k^{\star} \mid X$) from \cref{asmp:IV-conditions} in the fifth equality.
+The last equality follows again by the iterated law of expectation and linearity of expectation.